 The University of Toledo’s health information administration program has been named one of the nation’s 10 best online health informatics programs.
-UT’s program is a combination of finance, information technology, law, medicine and management.
+UToledo’s program is a combination of finance, information technology, law, medicine and management.

 Health information administrators supervise health care organizations in the legal and accurate collection, documentation, storage and sharing of classified patient and personnel information and records.

 UToledo students with bachelor’s degrees in health information administration are in high demand.
 Jobs in the health information field are growing faster than the national average as health care becomes more complex.

 Options.
 UToledo's health information administration program offers three options for students to earn a bachelor's degree.
 All prepare students for the national Registered Health Information Administration (RHIA) examination and to become a credentialed health information professional.